© Nanda Sluijsmans (Licensed under CC BY-SA 2.0). Kindly recommended by UKCEH.

 How to get a "moderate" rating

-In a management plan aiming to achieve ‘moderate’ condition the plan will show the following:
+In a management plan aiming to achieve ‘moderate’ condition, at least three of the following will be true:

 Source: Natural England